kuntz-s/kuntz-s/README.md

 - 👋 Hi, I’m @kuntz-s
-- 👀 I’m interested in programming
+- 👀 I’m interested in website building with react technology
-- 🌱 I’m currently learning website programming
 - 💞️ I’m looking to collaborate on any projects concerning websites
 - 📫 How to reach me kuntzstephanenchouwetmfouapon@gmail.com